 I'm interested in art, data, design, strategy and culture in cities.

 I am an analyst, academic and artist born and raised in London.
 I'm interested in using data to understand culture in cities and in a creative and impactful way, particularly data visualisation, information design & generative art.

-I work as a data scientist for clients in the cultural sector and I am also a Futurecity Associate (Data Scientist) at Futurecity.
+I work as a cultural data scientist for clients in the cultural sector and I am also a Futurecity Associate (Data Scientist) at Futurecity.

 I am studying a part-time postgraduate research degree in Spatial Data Science and Visualisation at the Centre for Advanced Spatial Analysis (CASA) at The Bartlett, UCL as the Bartlett Scholar.
 My research is interested in the economic and social impact of culture in cities.